pyc28/tg-msg-fwd/README.md

 This is a simple application that you can use to forward messages from various channels and groups to your group or channel.

 ### 🛒 How to buy
 You can contact me to buy this program.
-Accepted payment methods.
-Airtm, Payeer, Payoneer, USDT(ERC-20), USDC(ERC-20), BUSD(ERC-20).
+Accepted payment methods: Payeer, USDT(ERC-20), USDC(ERC-20), BUSD(ERC-20).
 Price for this tool would be $35

 ### 💡 Features of the application
 1. You can add multiple destinations for each source chat.